Stephen Hawking service ballot opens

 Actor Eddie Redmayne, who played Professor Hawking in the film about his life, The Theory of Everything, was one of several speakers there.

-In addition to Professor Hawking's friends and family, the service will be attended by colleagues, academics and school children.
+In addition to Professor Hawking's friends and family, the service will be attended by colleagues, academics and schoolchildren.

-Afterwards, Westminster Abbey will open its doors to members of the public who will be able to pay their respects at his grave.
+Afterwards, Westminster Abbey will open its doors to the public to allow people to pay their respects at his grave.

 The ticket ballot closes at midnight on 15 May, and applications can be made at stephenhawkinginterment.com.